Horizontal-org/Tella-website/docs/Connections/tella-web.md

 * Reports that were marked as "Submit later"

 :::tip
-If you need a fully offline way to share files with others, consider exploring [Nearby Sharing](/nearby-sharing).
+If you need to share files with others without an internet connection, check out [Nearby Sharing](/nearby-sharing).
 :::